 One of the ways practices can minimize dental care costs is by educating people on the importance of oral disease prevention.
 Preventive dentistry focuses on ongoing hygiene procedures to prevent potential dental illnesses.
-When dental problems aren’t detected early enough, they can exacerbate to larger issues like root canal therapy and advanced periodontitis.
+When dental problems aren’t detected early enough, they can exacerbate larger issues like root canal therapy and advanced periodontitis.

 Some of these procedures cost thousands of dollars; but, by offering preventive dentistry, dentists can safeguard patients from avoidable exorbitant dental costs.

 An affordable dental insurance policy can significantly reduce patients’ out-of-pocket dental care expenses.
 Dental practices should partner with as many insurance providers as possible to ease the payment process.
-They can also go a step ahead and file claims on behalf of the patients, and be available to answer any insurance-related queries.
+They can also go a step further and file claims on behalf of the patients, and be available to answer any insurance-related queries.
 In short, every dental practice goal should be to ensure that all patients receive the maximum coverage possible when receiving treatment.

 Where possible, dentists can complete treatment in phases.
 This is quite helpful as most patients can afford treatment in smaller increments.
 Again, this reduces the need for patients to pay unnecessary interest and origination fees required by financial institutions.

 For instance, a patient needs $18,000 worth of treatment though he can only afford $9,000 at that particular time.
 The dentist can think of ways to phase the treatment while still maintaining a functionally and biologically stable patient.
 The patient, on the other hand, can cover future costs as treatment goes on.

-3. Allowing Flexible Spending Arrangements/Accounts (FSA)
+4. Allow Flexible Spending Arrangements/Accounts (FSA)

-An FSA is an account where individuals save money so that they can use it to cater to specific out-of-pocket health care expenses.
+FSA is an account where individuals save money so that they can use it to cater to specific out-of-pocket health care expenses.
 Some employers do it on behalf of their employees, though this is not mandatory.

 As a way of making dental care affordable, dentists should allow the use of these pre-tax savings to fund emergency treatments, as well as preventative oral services such as oral exams or routine teeth cleanings.